BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisher-options/server-synced-activity-logs.md

 Sends activity logs to the server so they can be reviewed later for support and troubleshooting.

-This setting is related to [Turn on Activity Tracking](turn-on-activity-tracking.md).
-Enable activity tracking first so the task has logs to send.
+This setting is related to [Vault Activity Logs](turn-on-activity-tracking.md).
+Enable vault activity logs first so the task has logs to send.

 > [!WARNING]
 > Confirm your company's policy before enabling server-synced logs if filenames, paths, variable names, or job history are considered sensitive.